 I enjoy riding bicycles, be it in the hot, humid Houston summer or in the middle of the Minneapolis winter.
 After arriving to the States I have become a DIYer, meaning that modifying or repairing our bicycles is as much as a hobby to me as riding them.
 By the way, my wife taught me how to ride them shortly before moving to Minneapolis.

 My other passion is, of course, the search for a better understanding of our Universe.
 I have always been amazed of our understanding of the composition and dynamics of the fundamental blocks out of which everything is built.
 I am a natural problem solver, and to me no field other than the study of the early Universe currently posses the most intriguing questions.

-I don’t have a proper programming training (unless you count a one semester introductory Computational Physics course as such), but along the way I have picked up experience with LaTeX, Fortran, C, Java, Mathematica, Matlab and Maple.
+I don’t have a proper programming training (unless you count a one semester introductory Computational Physics course as such), but along the way I have picked up experience with LaTeX, Fortran, C, Java, Mathematica, Matlab and Maple (and now Python!).
 I’m no Unix wizard, but at least I have managed to keep my Ubuntu-running desktop for a few years, sorting out any major issues.

 Department of Physics and Astronomy

 Houston, TX 77005